hiveeyes/arduino/node-yun-http/README.rst

 ==================
 .. highlight:: c++

-Have a look at the source code `node-yun-http.ino`_ and adapt feature flags and setting variables according to your environment:
+Have a look at the source code `node-yun-http.ino`_ and adapt feature flags and setting variables according to your environment.

 Configure load cell calibration settings::